pzins/IC05/README.md

 * Pierre Zins

 #### Files :
-- scraper.py : scrap product from Amazon which are often bought together.
+- scraper.py : scrap products from Amazon which are often bought together.
 Create a file amazon_data with all the data.
 - transform.py : convert the result of the scraping into GEXF file usable with Gephi
 - append.py : add new data (file) in the main data file
 - amazon_data : data scraped